 The Salvation Army would like to have gifts for all ages filled by December 10, which is also the deadline to return adopted angels.

-Community members can drop off toys for children ages 8 to 12, or any age as well, at the Area Command location at 924 S Hudson or at Woodland Hills Mall outside of Macy's.
+Community members can drop off toys for children ages 8 to 12, or any age, at the Area Command location at 924 S Hudson or at Woodland Hills Mall, outside Macy's.
 Those who don't see angels available on trees at different locations can still help by donating age-appropriate toys and gadgets.

 Stay in touch with us anytime, anywhere --